Cowboy boot: History

+Americans most likely adopted some aspects of these type of boots via Northern Mexico, with military boots designed for cavalry riders probably also having an influence, thus giving birth to the cowboy boot.
+The original boot called “cowboy boot” was specifically from Texas and was seldom seen east of the Mississippi.
+They were extremely tight fitting, peaked boots made of leather, with narrow soles, an eight inch leg and an extraordinarily high heel, partly to prevent the foot from slipping through the stirrups; the boots were what the cowboys were most proud of.

 During the cattle drive era of 1866–1884, the cowboy was apt to ruin a good pair of dress boots while working, so some owned more decorative dress boots to wear in town.
 The basic style elements permeated working boots as well.
 Fashion magazines from 1850 and 1860 show the cowboy boot with top stitching, geometric or other natural elements cutouts, and underslung heel.

 The American-style boot was taken up by bootmakers in the cattle ranching areas of Texas, Oklahoma, and Kansas.
 Two of the best-known early bootmakers of the era were Charles Hyer of Hyer Brothers Boots in Olathe, Kansas, and H. J. "Daddy Joe" Justin of Justin Boots in Spanish Fort, Texas and later Nocona, Texas.
 After Justin moved to Fort Worth, where shipping was easier, the Nocona brand of cowboy boots was made by Enid Justin Stelzer, eldest daughter of H. J. Justin, who stayed in Nocona with her husband, and the couple continued the family business.
 After the couple divorced, the Olsen-Stelzer brand was started by Stelzer.
 The Texas Legislature designated the cowboy boot as the official "State Footwear of Texas" in 2007.

 T.C.
 McInerney of Abilene, Kansas, also made the American-style cowboy boot.
 A picture of this boot is listed in an ad in the Abilene Weekly Chronicle on December 7, 1871.